 I’m currently in the throes of putting together my own homeschool preschool curriculum for Ollie.
 I’m still sticking with the boxed curriculum from My Father’s World for my second grader, and my kindergartner will be tagging along with him with her own kindergarten phonics and math.
 I take a very Charlotte Mason approach to the preschool years, but I know that since his siblings are going to be doing more work this year, I need to make sure that I have planned activities for Ollie.

-So far, I haven’t finished putting together his curriculum, but I wanted to show you my process if you are planning to put together your own homeschool preschool curriculum for your tot!
+So far, I haven’t finished putting together his curriculum, but I wanted to show you how to homeschool preschool with me process for creating lesson plans!

 Pray over your homeschool year.
 Ask God to guide you and really think about what you want your preschooler to learn.
 I think life skills are so important during the early years.
 Plan to teach your children about community helpers and also involve them in your every day activities.